Claim: Photograph shows a traffic speed measurement unit embedded in a guardrail.

 Lidar uses a time-of-flight method for taking measurements to determine the target vehicle's speed.
 When a pulse is transmitted, the timer starts, and when that pulse hits its target and returns, the timer stops.
 The calculation of distance traveled over time is computed to determine speed.
 In many respects, this sort of technology may not sound like anything new.
 After all, we've been using radar in a similar fashion for years.
 The difference lies in the type and shape of the pulse being transmitted.

 Lidar utilizes laser technology, allowing for superior target acquisition in high-volume traffic areas.
-According to Carl Fors of Texas-based Speed Measurement Laboratories Inc., “Laser systems are the most accurate means of providing traffic and speed analysis compared to other systems.
-A laser can pinpoint one vehicle in a group while radar can’t.
-A laser beam is a mere
+According to Carl Fors of Texas-based Speed Measurement Laboratories Inc., "Laser systems are the most accurate means of providing traffic and speed analysis compared to other systems.
+A laser can pinpoint one vehicle in a group while radar can't.
+A laser beam is a mere 18 inches wide at 500 feet compared to a radar beam's width of some 150 feet."
+In congested traffic areas, an officer can very effectively use lidar to pick out a specific target, site it and read its speed without any concern for interference from other close-by targets.

 This small beam width has another added benefit — it cannot be detected until after a speed measurement is already made.
 Testing of the most advanced detectors has shown that when officers aim properly (at the vehicle's front license plate instead of the windshield where the detector usually sits), the signal often goes undetected.